 Bright lights, a stage, multi-tiered flooring: 1Rebel’s Ride studio in Victoria is more like a theatre than a gym.
 And in many ways it is a performance, but one where the 80-bike strong audience must take part too.
 A celebrity-style spin instructor is elevated on a platform, which becomes encased with a circle of lights at numerous points during the class.
 The 3D sound system, Ibiza-style lighting and special effects transport you another world – one where exercise is actually fun.
 But don’t expect an easy ride: the mixture of sprints, hill climbs and hand-weight exercises is a lethal combination.
 Power through, and you could burn up to 800 calories in one class.
-There are six 1Rebel gyms across the city, including a newly opened studio in Angel.
+There are six 1Rebel gyms across the city, including a recently opened studio in Angel.
 Here it’s all about the Reshape class, which is not spinning but equally – and perhaps even more so – gruelling.
 Expect to be mentally and physically challenged in a series of high-powered treadmill sessions and dynamic weight sequences, designed to push you to exertion.
 Various locations.

 Famous for sculpting the bodies of everyone from Pippa Middleton to Rita Ora, Barrecore is a hybrid of ballet, pilates and yoga, designed to tone, lengthen and strengthen.
 Worlds away from sweat-inducing HIIT classes, here it’s all about small, low-intensity movements and pulses – but don’t be fooled: the burn is real.
 Expect to feel muscles shake like never before, particularly your glutes and lower abs.
 Barrecore have many studios across the city in areas including Chelsea, Wandsworth, Islington and Notting Hill.
 Various locations.

-After much anticipation from London’s spinning brigade, indoor cycling empire SoulCycle opened its first international studio in Soho earlier this year.
+After much anticipation from London’s spinning brigade, indoor cycling empire SoulCycle opened its first international studio in Soho last year.
 Since launching over a decade ago, the brand has developed a massive cult-like following in America, with clientele including the likes of Beyoncé and Michelle Obama.
 It’s also inspired a new wave of spin studios this side of the pond such as Psycle, 1Rebel and Boom Cycle, all featuring pumping music, motivational instructors and the concept of riding to the beat.
 But SoulCycle promises something different: a mind-body-soul experience, which is not just about burning calories – although you’ll certainly do a lot of that too.
 There’s a lot of talk about energy, positive mantras and getting into the zone, each studio has its own crystal, classes are candlelit, and phones are banned.
 And be warned: you might be asked to high-five your neighbour.
 But it seems Londoners are hooked – the 63-bike strong classes tend to fill up completely, and even David Beckham was spotted there.
 Fans will be excited to hear they’re planning to open three more London studios across Chelsea, Notting Hill and Marylebone.
 3-4 Great Marlborough St, Soho, London W1F 7HH

 Years as a dancer, choreographer, trainer to the likes of Gwyneth Paltrow and Victoria Beckham, and expert in multiple disciplines – Louisa Drake certainly has many strings to her bow, but the most impressive has to be how she’s combined them all to create her own unique method, and it’s taken London by storm.
 Loved by fashion insiders and high-profile jet-setters alike, the Louisa Drake Method mixes the most transformative elements of pilates, barre, yoga and dance in a full-body workout that targets the exact muscles needed for the longer, leaner, stronger body of your dreams.
 Alternating between resistance, condition, cardio and stretching, classes in the charming Fitzrovia studio are small, fast-paced and often led by Louisa herself.
 This is boutique fitness at its best, but don’t expect a walk in the park – results like these require hard work, so be prepared to be put through your paces.
 Shape Changer and Sculpt are the most hardcore, while Pilates fans should give Refine a go – it uses a MOTR (essentially a portable, more versatile reformer) to take the Method to the next level.
 See you on the mat!
 10 Mortimer Street, London W1T 3JJ